-Improvisation -> Instinct: slightly weaker numbers wise, but you don’t have to discard another card to use it, which makes it more versatile (you can use the second card as you wish).
+Improvisation -> Instinct: Slightly weaker numbers-wise, but you don’t have to discard another card to use it, which makes it more versatile (you can use the second card as you wish).

-Rage -> Battle Versatility: very useful in combat.
+Rage -> Battle Versatility: Very useful in combat.
 Use the stronger effect and you get all sorts of special attacks and blocks.

 Arythea has a well-rounded repertoire of skills.
-From once-a-turn Move, Attack, Siege Attack and Influence points, she can also get mana, draw cards or use mana as opposite mana, making her a very flexible mana handler.
+From once-a-turn Move, Attack, Siege Attack, and Influence points, she can also get mana, draw cards or use mana as opposite mana, making her a very flexible mana handler.

 She’s also very good when it comes to dealing with wounds: skills allow her to play them sideways, discard them for mana or throw them away.
-Don’t be afraid to get wounded, just makes sure you get rid of them before the end, as they bring negative score.
+Don’t be afraid to get wounded, just makes sure you get rid of them before the end, as they bring a negative score.

 What action cards begin to imply, Norowas’ skills really emphasize: he’s a great leader.
-Readying units, getting Move points for units or extra Influence.
+Readying units, getting Move points for units, or extra Influence.
 There’s Leadership which makes one of your units more powerful and Bonds of Loyalty, which allows you to recruit an extra unit much cheaper.

-On top of that there’s Sharpshooting for Ranged Attack and skills that give you mana or cards are always useful.
+On top of that, there’s Sharpshooting for Ranged Attack, and skills that give you mana or cards are always useful.
 A very strong character, especially if you’re looking to build an army.

-Concentration -> Will Focus: a very versatile card.
+Concentration -> Will Focus: A very versatile card.
 You can gain mana with it or use the very powerful strong effect, giving +3 on another card.

 He demands careful planning and mana management from the player and I find him very challenging to play with.
 To add to the complexity, his action cards both demand a certain sacrifice to be made.

-March -> Savage Harvesting: allows you to move and gain crystals at the same time.
+March -> Savage Harvesting: Allows you to move and gain crystals at the same time.
 Useful, just be careful which cards you discard.

-Threaten -> Ruthless Coercion: very powerful unit management (recruiting and readying) action card.
+Threaten -> Ruthless Coercion: Very powerful unit management (recruiting and readying) action card.
 It comes with a loss of reputation, but what you get in return is worth it.

-Orc Shaman’s skills are all sorts.
-Getting Move, Block, Attack and Influence points, as well as mana.
-Many of them have the option to be reused (flipped back up again) after a rest or paying mana.
+Orc Shaman’s skills are all over the place.
+You can get Move, Block, Attack, and Influence points, as well as mana.
+Many skills have the option to be reused (flipped back up again) after a rest or paying mana.

-Stamina -> Tirelessness: great for moving long distances or across difficult terrain as it gives bonuses for combining Move cards.
+Stamina -> Tirelessness: Great for moving long distances or across difficult terrain as it gives bonuses for combining Move cards.

-Swiftness -> Swift Reflexes: all-round useful card.
+Swiftness -> Swift Reflexes: All-round useful card.
 Primarily for combat (reducing enemy attack), but you also get Movement and Ranged attack.

 Getting crystals and a heal always come in handy, as does an extra move point, with bonuses to scouting and exploring.
-Other skills focus on combat: ignoring enemies’ abilities, reducing their attack values, as well as extra block, attack and siege attack points.
+Other skills focus on combat: ignoring enemies’ abilities, reducing their attack values, as well as extra block, attack, and siege attack points.

-March -> One With the Land: desired use is for blocking, especially if you are in difficult terrain.
+March -> One With the Land: Desired use is for blocking, especially if you are in difficult terrain.
 Healing is nice too and you can always use it for moving.

 The Druid is all about the terrain and how to use it to his advantage.
 His skills allow him to travel to mountains and lakes and explore more cheaply.
 Combine it with March and you can pull off moves like attacking a dragon from mountains.

-Then there are advanced actions, spells, artifacts and units.
+Then there are advanced actions, spells, artifacts, and units.
 You can pick which one to take, but their draw is random, making sure no two builds of the same character (decks) will be the same.
 Pick those in line with your skills – for example take a red spell if you have a skill that gives you red mana.

 Try to experiment.
 Don’t always do the same thing or take the same cards/skills.
 Have fun, it’s (just) a game, after all.